zepinglee/citeproc-js/manual/citeproc-doc.rst

-To parse the XML files used to define locales and styles, the processor relies on a supplementary module, which must be loaded into the same Javascript context as the processor itself.
+To parse the XML files used to define locales and styles, the processor relies on a supplementary module, which must be loaded into the same JavaScript context as the processor itself.
 The ``xmle4x.js`` and ``xmldom.js`` files shipped with the processor source should serve this purpose.
-The ``xmle4x.js`` module supports Gecko-based browsers, and other platforms that embed the Rhino, Spidermonkey or Tracemonkey Javascript interpreters.
+The ``xmle4x.js`` module supports Gecko-based browsers, and other platforms that embed the Rhino, Spidermonkey or Tracemonkey JavaScript interpreters.
 The ``xmldom.js`` module supports all other browsers as well.

 For an example of working code, the source behind the